Q&A

 the hypotonic solution has a higher water potential than that of the cell, so water will enter the cell from a region of higher water potential to a lower water potential down a water potential gradient across a partially permeable membrane via osmosis.

-READ ALSO: How much should a DM prepare?
+READ ALSO: How should you address a group of women?

 What happens to a cell in an hypotonic solution?